openstack-archive/sahara/sahara/tests/integration/README.rst

 ``tox -e integration -- hdp`` will run tests for the HDP plugin.

-``tox -e integration -- transient vanilla2 idh2`` will run test for transient cluster, tests for the Vanilla plugin with the Hadoop version 1.2.1 and tests for the IDH plugin with the Intel Hadoop version 2.5.1.
+``tox -e integration -- transient vanilla2 hdp`` will run test for transient cluster, tests for the Vanilla plugin with the Hadoop version 2.3.0 and tests for the HDP plugin with the Hortonworks Data Platform version 1.3.2.

 Contents
 --------